sciZer0/7/v/README.md

 Automated Donations are a part of a donation culture.

-From the start, the monthly rate of Automated Donations is 0.05% from each account's balance and  the donors (Voters) can change ithe rate monthly – either increase or decrease – by 5% through Competitive Quadratic Voting.
+From the start, the monthly rate of Automated Donations is 0.05% from each account's balance and  the donors (Voters) can monthly change the rate by 5%  – either increase or decrease –  through Competitive Quadratic Voting.

 <h1>11 &nbsp Voting System</h1>

-The blockchain’s democratic system consists of the following elements:
+The Vote blockchain’s democratic system consists of the following elements:

 * Competitive Quadratic Voting System (in-built)
 * Hyde Park